God Gives Grace, He is Gracious and Patient

 God's grace has given me an assured hope for eternal life as well as a confidence and contentment in my life that I thought would never be possible.

 Grace or bitterness?
-If you are not willing to give people grace and patience - bitterness can grow in your life and cause a lot of problems.
-Bitterness is defined as an attitude that tends to grow out of our refusal to give people grace.
-Bitterness is also deep seated ill feeling or hostility towards someone.
+(Hebrews 12:15).
+If you are not willing to give people grace and patience, bitterness can grow in your life and cause a lot of problems.
+Bitterness is deep seated ill feeling or hostility towards someone.
 Think about a person who has no grace or patience.
 He is not very pleasant to be around, is he?
 Are you a bitter person?
-If so, it's time to change.
+If so, it’s time to change.
 Ask God to make you a patient and grace giving person.
-You will like the new you and everyone else will too!
-Read Matthew 7:12; Galatians 5:22-26; Ephesians 3:7, 20, 4:1-3, 29-32; Hebrews 12:15.
+You will like the new you and everyone else will too.
+(Matthew 7:12; 2 Corinthians 1:12; Ephesians 4:1-3, 30-32).

 back to home